ERP Integration in BPMS

 In this example, a system task (TS.29, TS-ERP Script Execution) invokes a MS SQL Stored Procedure that runs a program sending the necessary information from the Sales Process to create the customer’s invoice in the ERP system.

-This entry was posted on Wednesday, April 27th, 2011 at 09:43 and is filed under BPM, Product.
+This entry was posted on Wednesday, April 27th, 2011 at 09:43 and is filed under BPM, Solutions.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.